-- Ensure the built and natural environment promotes health and well-being through: - o creating a food environment that promotes healthy eating - o supporting sustainable and active travel for commuting and leisure, and a culture which recognises active travel as the default mode of travel for all ages and abilities - o improving air quality
+- Ensure the built and natural environment promotes health and well-being through: - o creating a food environment that promotes healthy eating - o supporting sustainable and active travel for commuting and leisure, and a culture which recognises active travel as the default mode of travel for all ages and abilities

-1. Work with public sector partners to implement the Healthy Travel Charter in Cardiff, and discuss with partners in the Vale and in the private sector the opportunity to adopt the Charter • • • Increase opportunities for schools to work with a range of partners to increase and support active travel initiatives in the school and surrounding environments • • •
+1. Accelerate implementation of the public sector and business Healthy Travel Charters in Cardiff and Vale, and develop additional Charters including third sector and • higher/further education

-3. Influence local and national land use planning policies to impact positively on health and well-being
+2. Increase opportunities for schools to work with a range of partners to increase and support active travel initiatives in the school and surrounding environments • • • 3.
+Influence local and national land use planning policies to impact positively on health and well-being • • •